Deepika-799/certificate-generator/README.md

 ---

-## 📄 License
+## 📜 License

-This project is developed for educational and learning purposes.
+This project is intended for educational and learning purposes.
+Feel free to modify and extend it for your own use.